shekharsorot/aks-labs-fork/workshops/operating-aks-automatic/workshop.md

 You will be prompted to open a browser and log in with your Azure credentials.
 Copy the code that is displayed and paste it in the browser to authenticate.

 You will also need to install the **aks-preview** and **k8s-extension** extensions to leverage preview features in AKS and install AKS extensions.
+Run the following commands to install the extensions.

 ```bash
 az extension add --name aks-preview